Welcome to HuntGauge.com, a website about Hunting Videos. Here you will find the Who, What and Why of Hunt Gauge.

 How different would Hunting Videos be if they were produced using similar filmmaking and storytelling techniques used in documentaries and other non-hunting wildlife productions?

 When someone makes a video, they are telling a story.
 Most viewers don’t want to waste their time watching a boring story with no entertainment or educational value.
 So I doubt the group’s opinion of the video would be very flattering if we had to subject them to a half hour video of long scenes that feel like watching paint drying, or worse, filled with cringe-worthy moments where every person in the video acts irresponsibly at every opportunity.
-Some questions I’m interested in exploring:
+Here are some questions I’m interested in exploring:

-How many Hunters and Huntresses consider themselves to be Brand Ambassadors when filmed on HVs?
+How many Hunters and Huntresses consider themselves to be Hunting Brand Ambassadors when filmed on HVs?
 Are things like weapon safety, fair chase and respect for others common threads in all HVs?

 Why Hunt Gauge?
 4 reasons why…